pmean/build-website/text/19/bibliographies-in-r-markdown.md

 author: "Steve Simon"
 source: "http://blog.pmean.com/bibliographies-in-r-markdown/"
 date: "2019-04-18"
+categories:
-categories: Recommendation
+- Recommendation
+tags:
+- Presenting research data
+- R software
-tags: Presenting research data, R software, Writing research papers
+- Writing research papers
 output: html_document
 ---

-If you want to use R Markdown to prepare research papers and presentations, you need to learn how to cite references and include a bibliography.
+If you want to use R Markdown to prepare research papers and presentations
+- you need to learn how to cite references and include a bibliography.
 This is a nice introduction and shows the variety of options at your fingertips.